How to Optimize MySQL Tables

 To optimize multiple tables at once, use:

-The result shows the status from the optimization for each optimized table.
+The result shows the status of the optimization for each optimized table.
+Proceed to flush and analyze the tables as described in Tip 1.

 Perform table optimization through the Linux terminal with:

-For example, to perform the check on a schema named test and table named test_table using the root user credentials, run:
+For example, to perform the check on a schema named test_db and a table named test_table using the root user credentials, run:

 Note: Getting an access denied error?
 Read our guide on how to handle the issue: How to Solve MySQL Error: Access denied for user root@localhost.